VLola/c-sharp-wpf/README.md

 # Project 79.

-Используя Azure.Blob реализовать менеджер для облачного хранения файлов с возможностью
+Using Azure.Blob to implement a manager for cloud storage of files with the ability to
-- добавления файлов
+- adding files
-- удаления файлов
+- deleting files
-- получения списка файлов
+- getting a list of files
-- просмотр текстовых файлов
+- view text files

-Для графики использовать WPF + MVVM
+For graphics use WPF + MVVM
-В списке файлов при клике на конкретный - скачивать его Реализовать поиск с частичным вхождением
+In the list of files when you click on a specific one - download it Implement partial match search

 ![Image text](https://raw.githubusercontent.com/VLola/c-sharp-wpf/master/Project_79/Resources/Menu_Main.png)